moileigh/moileigh.github.io/_posts/2019-02-10-a-day-in-the-life-of-a-perpetual-student.md

 ---
-title: "A Day in the Life of a Perptetual Student"
+title: "A Day in the Life of a Perpetual Student"
 layout: post
 categories:
   - Daily Life